GhostsWalk/CS182-FinalProject/code/README.md

 eg. `python pacman.py --pacman=AlphaBetaAgent --ghosts=QLearningGhost --numTraining=100 -l testRL -n 110 --ghostArgs partialObs=True`

 The default partial observation scheme is that the agents can not see further than 2 squares away from it in any directions.

+# How to Run Experiment

+eg. `python experiment.py --layout testRL --pacman=AlphaBetaAgent --ghosts=QLearningGhost --numTraining=500`

+It will generate a plot of the experiment, and save to `plots/{ghostType}-{numTraining}.png`.